mwiater/agon/README.md

 ## MCPMode

 MCP mode is an advanced feature that enables language models to use external tools by proxying requests through a local `agon-mcp` server process.
 When enabled, `agon` starts and manages this server in the background.
 If the language model determines that a user's request can be fulfilled by one of the available tools (like fetching the current weather), it can issue a `tool_calls` request. `agon` intercepts this, executes the tool via the MCP server, and feeds the result back to the model to formulate a final answer.
+Tool calls are currently forwarded only for Ollama hosts.

 ### Setup